-Juan C. Meza, Ph.D., is Dean of the School of Natural Sciences at the University of California, Merced, having taken that position in September 2011.
-As the Dean, he serves as the primary executive officer for the School of Natural Sciences and is responsible for establishing a vision and strategy for the School; recruiting, retaining, and supporting talented faculty; enhancing the academic profile and scholarly impact of the School; and advancing diversity in all academic and administrative areas.
-In this capacity, he has managed annual balanced budgets of more than $21 million, oversaw distribution of $30 million in graduate student support, and supervised a staff of 54.
+Juan C. Meza, Ph.D., is currently serving as the Division Director at the National Science Foundation’s Division of Mathematical Sciences.
+Prior to this position, he served as Dean of the School of Natural Sciences at the University of California, Merced.
+As the Dean, he served as the primary executive officer for the School of Natural Sciences and was responsible for establishing a vision and strategy for the School; recruiting, retaining, and supporting talented faculty; enhancing the academic profile and scholarly impact of the School; and advancing diversity in all academic and administrative areas.
+In this capacity, he managed annual balanced budgets of more than $21 million, oversaw distribution of $30 million in graduate student support, and supervised a staff of 54.
 Juan also holds a position as Professor of Applied Mathematics, where his current research interests include nonlinear optimization with an emphasis on methods for parallel computing.

 Prior to joining UC Merced, Juan served as Department Head and Senior Scientist for High Performance Computing Research at Lawrence Berkeley National Laboratory, where he led research programs in computational and data sciences.
 He held the position of Distinguished Member of the Technical Staff at Sandia National Laboratories and served as the manager of the Computational Sciences and Mathematics Research department before joining Berkeley Lab.